Inflectra/rapise-documentation/scorm/js_basic/README.md

 ...
 ```

-While Sample is an interactive piece that you may execute by pressing the **Run** button under the snippet:
+While working example is an interactive piece that you may execute by pressing the **Run** button under the snippet:

 ```javascript
 3+2
 ```
 <script>@input</script>

 Finally, we have quizzes where you supposed to give an answer and then press `Check` button.
-For example, here the answer is already correct, just to `Check` to proceed:
+For example, here the answer is already correct, just click `Check` to proceed:

 ``` javascript @codingQuiz(` `)
 25